austiezr/sfmta-data-analysis-ds/AWS_Lambda/README.md

 - `storeAPIResponseInDatabase`
   - This function collectes the vehicle location data.
   - The script here is location_collector.py.
-The AWS function name isn't consistent with the others, but we learned after this one that it is not possible to rename AWS Lambda functions.
+The AWS function name isn't consistent with the others, since we learned after this one that it is not possible to rename AWS Lambda functions.
     - It pulls location data from this API route: http://restbus.info/api/agencies/sf-muni/vehicles
 - `routeCollector`
   - This function collects route definition data, including path coordinates and stop information.